 Time For Soup – Apple And Parsnip

-One of the delights of cooler months is using the seasonal produce in lots of interesting ways, making warming soups, such as Apple and Parsnip Soup
+One of the delights of cooler months is using the seasonal produce in lots of interesting ways.
+Make warming soups, such as Apple and Parsnip Soup

-When apples are particularly abundant, besides the obvious apple recipes of Apple Crumble and Baked Apples it’s fun to experiment with some savoury recipes.
+When apples are particularly abundant, the obvious apple recipes are Apple Crumble and Baked Apples.
+But it’s fun to experiment with some savoury recipes.
 It also adds variety for those who are working on using up a glut of apples.
 Cauliflower and Apple Soup has been particularly popular.
 I decided to try it because I love cauliflower and think the flavour of apple can add a tangy sweetness to a good recipe.
-This has long been recognised with the partnering of pork with apple and Anne’s Sausage with Apples In Cider is especially good.

 Parsnips, A Traditional British Vegetable